 The School District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors or omissions; job related illness or injuries to employees; and natural disasters.
-The School District carries commercial insurance for automobiles.
+Except as described below, the School District carries commercial insurance for these risk.
 Settled claims resulting from these insured risks have not exceed commercial insurance coverage in any of the past three fiscal years.